-The provider is responsible to notify the DD Section of any new provider-owned residential setting or facility-based Day Supports setting prior to the setting being initiated, built, or purchased.
-The DD Section must be involved throughout the planning stages of the setting to ensure the setting will comply, such as physical location and design of the setting.
-A review must be conducted before the setting will be licensed.
+The provider is responsible to notify the Regional DDPA of any new provider-owned or controlled residential setting, Day Habilitation or Prevocational setting prior to the setting being initiated, built or purchased.
+The DD Section needs to be involved throughout the planning stages of the setting to ensure the setting will comply with the HCBS Regulations, such as physical location, design of the setting, and delivery of services.
+A complete review needs to be conducted before the setting can be licensed, if applicable.